Jacob-Stevens-Haas/Jacob-Stevens-Haas.github.io/content/pages/home.rst

   :alt: A picture of me, working for Volt

 I am a Ph.D.
 Candidate in Applied Mathematics at University of Washington.
-I study machine learning and stochastic processes with the aim to identify differential equations in physics, climate, and biology.
+I study machine learning and stochastic processes with the aim to identify differential equations from data in physics, climate, and biology.
 I maintain pysindy and contribute to other open-source software projects.
 In the past I've build ML tools for maintenenance/obsolescence forecasting, underwater acoustic detection and classification, and network interdiction.